-Don't worry if you solder two pins together.
-Use the solder wick to remove the excess solder.
-Place the wick on top of the joined pins, & apply the tip of the soldering iron on top of the wick.
+Don't worry if you accidentally solder two pins together, it's easy to do.
+Use the solder wick to remove the excess solder by placing the wick on top of the joined pins, & apply the tip of the soldering iron on top of the wick.
 Almost immediately you'll see the solder flow into the wick.
 Remove the soldering iron and the wick.
-Usually you'll find that there is still sufficient solder on the pads & the pins that you won't have to re-apply any solder.
+Usually there is still sufficient solder on the pads & the pins that you won't have to re-apply any solder.